Alira-Coffman/lore-chatapp/README.md

 * real time updates - new messages in chat would be a great contender for using client side
 *  client side rendering - this can be a benefit

-### Benefits of using trhough API routes
+### Benefits of using server
-* server side render - this can assist in SEO and initial load performance.
+* server-side render - this can assist in SEO and initial load performance.
-* Security - since these are private chats, it would be considered more secure to host a lot of it on serverside.
+* Security - since these are private chats, it would be considered more secure to host a lot of it on server-side.

 ### Hybrid
 * Since realtime updates are something that is beneficial for this project, a hybrid appproach might be worth it.